-$$BdAttribute{jt} = \beta_0 + \beta_1 Post + \Sigma Control{jt} + FEIND + \varepsilon{jt}, \tag{1}$$ where BdAttribute{jt} is the board attribute for firm j at time t, and Post is a dummy variable equal to one in the post-period and 0 in the pre-period.
-The regression controls for various factors previously found to be correlated with cyber risk or data breaches - firm size, internal control weaknesses, institutional ownership, being audited by a Big Four firm, and whether the firm pays cash dividends (Hilary et. al. 2016; Kamiya et al. 2018; Liu 2020).
+$$BdAttribute{it} = \beta_0 + \beta_1 Post + \Sigma Control{it} + FEIND{ik} + \varepsilon{it}$$ (1), where BdAttribute{jt} is the board attribute for firm j at time t, and Post is a dummy variable equal to one in the post-period and 0 in the pre-period.
+The regression controls for various factors previously found to be correlated with cyber risk or data breaches - firm size, internal control weaknesses, institutional ownership, being audited by a Big Four firm, and whether the firm pays cash dividends (Hilary, Segal and Zhang 2016, Kamiya et al. 2018, Liu 2020).
 We also include other board attributes, specifically, board size and board independence.
-FEIND are industry fixed effects for the 12 Fama-French industries (Fama and French 2014) to control for the possibility that a change in board attribute for firm j is due to overall changes in its industry.
+FEIND are industry fixed effects for the 12 Fama-French industries (Fama and French 2014) to control for the possibility that a change in board attribute for firm j is due to overall changes in industry k that firm j is in.
 All regression models use robust standard errors for the estimation of coefficients to alleviate concerns of normality and homogeneity of the variances of the residuals.
-See Appendix 1 for all variable definitions.
+See Appendix A for all variable definitions.

-Table 2 panel B presents summary statistics from these regressions.
+Table 2, Panel B presents summary statistics from these regressions.
 After controlling for other factors, we find significantly positive coefficients on Post for regressions on the levels in cyber focus (columns 1 and 2), cyber/IT experts on the board (column 3) and assigning cyber risk oversight to the board and/or one of board committees (columns 7-10).
 Thus, we show evidence consistent with boards unconditionally focusing more effort and director expertise towards monitoring cyber risk after the approval of the GDPR.
 With respect to our control variables, these changes are positively related to firm size and the percentage of independent directors, and to the amount of institutional ownership and leverage in some but not all specifications.
 Similarly, the changes are negatively related in some specifications to cash paid in dividends and whether the firm uses a Big Four accounting firm.

-Difference-in-Differences Regressions: Treatment and Control Groups
+Difference-in-Differences Regressions: Treatment and Control Groups adding directors with cyber expertise.

-The unconditional change in board attributes shows that, after the passage of the GDPR, boards increased their focus and monitoring of cyber risk, and also changed their composition by adding directors with cyber expertise.
 However, these changes might be related to other factors or trends related to cyber risk and not to the passage of the GDPR.
 One way of examining this alternative explanation is to perform a difference-in-differences regression, thus comparing the group of firms that are treated by the new regulation (Treatment group) to those firms that are relatively unaffected by the new regulation (Control group).